lucywyman/blog/source/drafts/lady-things.rst

-As you've undoubtedly noticed, many products come in both a women's and men's versions (ie. deodorant, socks, haricuts, etc.).
+As you've undoubtedly noticed, many products come in both a women's and men's version (ie. deodorant, socks, haricuts, etc.).
 IMHO this isn't sexist so much as acknowledgment that men and women are physically different creatures, BUT, sometimes the men-version of a thing is much better (for one reason or another) than the